marufke1/Ansible-playbook/README.md

                  name: nginx
                  state: started

-       **Execute: finally execute the play book that allows to install and start the nginx on the nodes** **Execution command** **ansible-playbook -i inventory playbook.yml**
+       **Execution: finally execute the play book that allows to install and start the nginx on the nodes** **Execution command** **ansible-playbook -i inventory playbook.yml**

+4. **Ansible Role:** Ansible role is going to allow to write the playbook in more efficient way for an example: we are writing a play book where defines so many tasks, variables, handlers, condition etc that creates a playbook very large even it will be very difficult to find out which task is being configured for what purposes.
+We easily can define roles for specific component and then just define the role name in the playbook that allows to configure the tasks on the nodes.

+   **Ansible roles example:
+   - **first I am going to create a parent directory by using follwing command mkdir -p playbook/roles/webserver/tasks**
+   - **change the directory cd playbook/**
+   - **create a file which is main.yml inside of the tasks directory and defines the tasks need to be performed on the nodes**
+   -  **vi playbook/roles/webserver/tasks/main.yml**

+   -  name: install nginx on the nodes
+      yum:
+         name: nginx
+         state: present

+   -  name: start nginx on the nodes
+      service:
+         name: nginx
+         state: started

+   - **create an another file which is master.yml that contains the information like- target group and role names**
+   - **vi master.yml**

+   - **---**
+   -  **name: install and starting niginx on the nodes** **hosts: Devops**
+      **user: ansible**
+      **become: yes**
+      **connection: ssh**
+      **gather_facts: yes**
+      **roles:**
+            **- webserver**

+   - **Execution: finally execute the master.yml playbook to perform apply the tasks on the nodes**
+   - **Execution command: ansible-playbook -i inventory master.yml**

-   - **Projects:**
+   - **PROJECTS:**

    - **1ST TASK:**
    I LAUNCH 3 EC2 INSTANCES ON AWS.
 I CONFIGURED 1 EC2 INSTANCE AS AN ANSIBLE MASTER AND OTHER EC2 INSTANCES HAVE BEEN CONFIGURED AS A NODES.
-NODE 1 IS RUNNING WITH UBUNTU O/S AND NODE 2 IS RUNNING ON REDHAT CENTOS O/S ANSIBLE PLAYBOOK WILL CHECK THE O/S OF THE NODES IF ANY NODE IS RUNNING ON UBUNTU THEN SIMPLY INSTALL APACHE SERVER ON IT AND IF ANY SERVER
+   NODE 1 IS RUNNING WITH UBUNTU O/S AND NODE 2 IS RUNNING ON REDHAT CENTOS O/S ANSIBLE PLAYBOOK WILL CHECK THE O/S OF THE NODES IF ANY NODE
-IS RUNNING ON CENTOS THEN INSTALL HTTPD SERVER ON THE NODE.
-FINALLY I DEFINE GATHER_FACTS == YES THAT WILL ALLOW TO REPLACE THE HOST PARAMETER
+   IS RUNNING ON UBUNTU THEN SIMPLY INSTALL APACHE SERVER ON IT AND IF ANY SERVER IS RUNNING ON CENTOS THEN INSTALL HTTPD SERVER ON THE NODE.
-BASE ON THE REQUIREMENTS.
+   FINALLY I DEFINE GATHER_FACTS == YES THAT WILL ALLOW TO REPLACE THE HOST PARAMETER BASE ON THE REQUIREMENTS.

    - **2ND TASK:**
    I CONGIFURE JAVA (JDK VERSION -8) ON BOTH OF THE NODES BY USING ANSIBLE MASTER THAT IS PREQUSITE TO INSTALL JENKINS ON THE NODES.

    - **3RD TASK:**
-AFTER SUCESSFULLY, INSTALLING JAVA ON THE NODES THEN I CONFIGURE/INSTALL JENKINS ON THE NODES AND FINALLY STARTING THE JENKINS SERVICE AND ENBALING IT TO START ON REBOOT.
+   AFTER SUCESSFULLY, INSTALLING JAVA ON THE NODES THEN I CONFIGURE/INSTALL JENKINS ON THE NODES AND FINALLY STARTING THE JENKINS SERVICE AND
+   ENBALING IT TO START ON REBOOT.

   - **EXCUTE PLAYBOOKS BY FOLLOWING COMMANDS:**
-- ANSIBLE-PLAYBOOK OS-CHECKS.YML
+  - **ANSIBLE-PLAYBOOK OS-CHECKS.YML**
-- ANSIBLE-PLAYBOOK JAVA.YML
+  - **ANSIBLE-PLAYBOOK JAVA.YML**
-- ANSIBLE-PLAYBOOK JENKINS.YML
+  - **ANSIBLE-PLAYBOOK JENKINS.YML**